kstolze6/karastolze/bio.md

 Skills:
 * Most experience in java coding
-* Minimal experience with html, python, c#/c++, MatLAB, Android Studio
+* Minimal experience with html, python, c#/c++, MatLAB, Android Studio, Unity

 Leadership:
 * Volunteered for the last 5 years as a mentor for Community Bible Church youth group.